TERMS & CONDITIONS

-- The team’s possibility of residency in Puerto Rico during the entire execution period of the Project and exclusive dedication to said project, being this a legal entity in the US.
+- The team’s possibility of residency in Puerto Rico during the entire execution period of the Project and exclusive dedication to said project, this being a legal entity in the US.

-- That the project does not consist of a consulting firm, export and import company, lifestyle company, or is otherwise ineligible.
+- That the project does not consist of a consulting firm, export, and import company, lifestyle company, or is otherwise ineligible.

 - Commercialization of the project of less than three years.

 - The application contains the identification documentation for participants as stated in section 7.1.

 As a result of this analysis, parallel18 will classify, on a justified basis, the relevance or irrelevance of the projects.
 If a declaration of “Not Relevant” is declared, the project will not continue in the evaluation process, with this decision communicated to the applicant within a period not exceeding 30 days, counted from the closing of the application period.

 Parallel18 Team will evaluate the applications, giving them a score of 1 to 5 (with 1 being the minimum score and 5 the maximum score) on the following evaluation criteria:

 Market and Competitive Positioning (20%)

 11.3 Product or Service (20%)